ABC-iRobotics/dvrk_carla/README.md

 After the program is loaded onto the board, the following node has to be launched to publish data to the ROS environment:

     rosrun rosserial_python serial_node.py /dev/ttyUSB0

+## Generate sounds

+The alarms are generated using the sound_play ROS package.
+Install it using:

+    sudo apt install ros-kinetic-sound-play

+The soundplay server can be started by

+    rosrun sound_play soundplay_node.py

+The test code can be launched by

+    rosrun dvrk_carla play_sound_test.py

 ## Usage of CARLA control script